They say…

 First sold beer: December 2020

-The first German Kraft opened in December 2017 in the first Mercato Metropolitano, a lively warren of a food occupying an old paper factory just off the Elephant and Castle junction.
+The first opened in December 2017 in the first Mercato Metropolitano, a lively warren of a food market occupying an old paper factory just off the Elephant and Castle junction.
 The team behind it comprised Felix Bollen, Anton Borkmann, Andrea Ferrario and Michele Tieghi, who drew on previous experience at Steinbach Bräu in Erlangen, Franconia.

 At first it was just a bar, but a 20 hl Hungarian-built brewhouse was in action a few months later, capable of making lagers in traditional Bavarian style with a three-step mash.
 The brewery is equipped with a grist mill and a water treatment unit also used to produce bottled water for the market.
-The kit is shoehorned in behind the main within one of the halls, while fermentation and conditioning tanks are just outside in the verdant semi-tropical garden.
+The kit is shoehorned in behind the main within one of the market halls, while fermentation and conditioning tanks are just outside in the verdant semi-tropical garden.

-The second Mercato Metropolitano opened in November 2019 as an indoor street in the spectacular galleried surrounds of the former St Mark’s Church, a Grade I-listed 1820s Greek Revival building in the upscale heart of Mayfair.
-A second German Kraft with a 2.5 hl brewhouse and 5 hl fermenters was installed in the crypt the following year.
+The second Mercato Metropolitano opened in November 2019 as an indoor street market in the spectacular galleried surrounds of the former St Mark’s Church, a Grade I-listed 1820s Greek Revival building in the upscale heart of Mayfair.
+A second with a 2.5 hl brewhouse and 5 hl fermenters was installed in the crypt the following year.

 A third site followed later the same year, an ultra-modern brewpub--restaurant created as a four-way collaboration with the neighbours at Elephant, craft gin distiller Jim and Tonic; kebab restaurant Le Bab; and ‘aparthotel’ operator Locke, which provides accommodation on the upper floors of this newly built Dalston complex.
-A 5 hl German-style brewery operates in the basement, feeding six serving tanks behind the upstairs bar.
+A 5 hl German-style brewery operated in the basement, feeding six serving tanks behind the upstairs bar.

-German Kraft added a small non-brewing site in Village Market in summer 2023 (43 Granville Arcade SW9 8PS).
+added a small non-brewing site in Village Market in summer 2023 (43 Granville Arcade SW9 8PS).

 The head brewer for the group is now James Mozolewski.